ttoino/feup-so/f3/README.md

 ```

 How do you explain the results?
-Make a drawing of the program’s stack to better visualize the problem.
+Make a drawing of the program's stack to better visualize the problem.
 How could you correct the program?

 ## 3.